Flows in the Space of Interacting Chiral Boson Theories: Quantization Along Classical Flows

 where $R$ is the radius of the cylinder and $E_n, P_n$ are the energy and momentum of the eigenstate under consideration \cite{Zamolodchikov:2004ce, Smirnov:2016lqw,Cavaglia:2016oda}.\footnote{One can also study various generalizations of this flow for the spectrum, such as the energy levels of tensor product theories where the factors are sequentially deformed by multiple $\TT$ flows \cite{Ferko:2022dpg}.}

 This example is remarkable because the flow equation (\ref{burgers}) can be proven directly at the quantum level using the properties of the local $\TT$ operator, which is defined by

 It was demonstrated in \cite{Zamolodchikov:2004ce} that the coincident point limit on the right side of (\ref{TT_point_split}) actually gives rise to a well-defined local operator, up to total derivative ambiguities which can be ignored.
-One can therefore prove results about a $\TT$-deformed quantum field theory at the quantum level using the properties of this operator; for instance, an argument involving a certain factorization property of $\mathcal{O}_{\TT}$ and the interpretation of the components of the stress tensor in terms of energy and momentum lead to the flow equation (\ref{burgers}).
+One can therefore prove results about a $\TT$-deformed quantum field theory at the quantum level using the properties of this operator; for instance, an argument involving a certain factorization property of $\mathcal{O}_{\TT}$ and the interpretation of the components of the stress tensor in terms of energy and momentum lead to the flow equation (\ref{burgers}).\footnote{These statements are special to $d = 2$, and it is not known whether there exists a higher-dimensional version of the quantum $\TT$ operator with similar properties; see \cite{Taylor:2018xcy} for a discussion of the challenges in doing so.
+However, in $d > 2$ one can define point-split stress tensor bilinears which factorize to leading order at large $N$ \cite{Hartman:2018tkw,Araujo-Regado:2022gvw}, and a new proposal for $\mathcal{O} \left(\frac{1}{N}\right)$ corrections was made in equation (1.58) of \cite{Ebert:2024fpc}.}

 This is in contrast with a different method for attempting to learn about the quantum mechanical properties of a stress tensor deformation, which we refer to as \emph{quantization along a classical flow}.
 In this case, one first finds the solution to a differential equation of the form (\ref{stress_tensor_flow_defn}) for the Lagrangian of a deformed theory, and then attempts to quantize this deformed Lagrangian directly.